macccorehenni/ten-stories/Main Story/ch1rewrite.md

 > a feast for me
 > in youthful splendor.

 Anna choked up as they moved closer.
 So, this was it, thought Anna, but the Mindplayers suddenly stopped, taunting Anna from afar.
+She nontheless closed her eyes, expecting one of them to rush her and attack her, but none did.

 “It’s your line, Anna Ildren.
 What’ll it be?”

 They tilted their head, waiting for Anna to continue, pure anger in their eyes.
+The other three o looking pensive, looking upset, but staying beside their leader

 Backstage, the Loud Ones and the Misfits' mounts stood in uneasy silence, their ears tuned to the chaos beyond the curtain.
 Despite the desperate cries of their handlers, they remained still, bound by rules and fear.
 Each heartbeat after the Mindplayers—save for Minden, thank the Gods—shoved past toward the stage throbbed with tension, like a drumbeat of impending doom.
 The Loud Ones were worried about their friends, and as much as they wanted to intervene they did not.